 Home learning – Each child in Year One and Year Two has a ‘Busy Book’ which is an essential link between home and school.
 This provides parents with guidance as to how to support the key skills of reading, phonics, mental maths, handwriting and spelling.
 It provides spaces for children to practice and for parents to make comments.
 Parents also receive a fortnightly class newsletters to explain the learning that has been happening in class and how they can support their child’s learning at home.

-Educational visits – all our children take part in regular educational visits to enhance their learning.
+Educational visits – All our children take part in regular educational visits to enhance their learning.
 Many of our curriculum themes relate directly to the community our children are a part of and we are lucky enough to have a rich resource for learning right on our doorstep.
 The children enjoy visits to various locations depending on the current theme – a local building site, church, Pickering castle, local shops and library, train station.
 Further afield we might visit the seaside, Tropical World in Leeds, Ryedale Folk Museum, York Minster.

-Swimming – whilst this is not a statutory requirement for our age children our Year Two children walk down to the local swimming pool for a ten week block of swimming lessons as the pool is so close to our school.
+Swimming – Whilst this is not a statutory requirement for our age children our Year Two children walk down to the local swimming pool for a ten week block of swimming lessons as the pool is so close to our school.

-After school clubs – staff provide a rich and varied programme of after school clubs for Key Stage One children.
+After school clubs – Staff provide a rich and varied programme of after school clubs for Key Stage One children.
 For example, drama, music and movement, garden group, recorders, football, tag rugby, choir, cookery and computer clubs.
 Different clubs are offered each year.